pepelsbey/pepelsbey.dev/src/articles/svg-sprites/index.md

 Though we have to keep the inline SVG placeholder in the document, it drastically improves the footprint and allows browsers to cache the file.
 By the way, it’s time to get rid of the prefixed `xlink:href`, simple `href` has been more than enough for a while.

 How does this _sprite.svg_ look like?
-It contains our SVG icons wrapped in `<symbol>` elements with a unique IDs, so we could request only the needed ones.
+It contains our SVG icons wrapped in `<symbol>` elements with unique IDs, so we could request only the needed ones.

 ```svg
 <svg xmlns="http://www.w3.org/2000/svg">